nadeemlab/DeepLIIF/README.md

 ### Training Dataset
 For training in general, each image in the training set is in the form of a set of horizontally stitched patches, in the order of **base input modalities, translation modalities, and segmentation modalities** (whenever applicable).

-Specifically for DeepLIIF original model, all image sets must be 512x512 and combined together in 3072x512 images (six images of size 512x512 stitched together horizontally).
+Specifically for the DeepLIIF original model, all image sets must be 512x512 and combined together in 3072x512 images (six images of size 512x512 stitched together horizontally).

 We have provided a simple function in the CLI for preparing DeepLIIF data for training.